Looking After Your Mobile Phone

 - Is Facebook, Twitter, or Instagram installed?

 - Do you have private text messages or WhatsApp chats on it?

 - Personal photos?

 How would you feel if a complete stranger had easy access to all this, whether from simply finding your lost phone - or maybe even by pickpocketing you?

-To keep control over your data the single best thing you can do is to enable an identity check so that only you can open it.
-This could be a PIN number, a swipe pattern, or (if your phone offers it) face or fingerprint recognition.
+To keep control over your data the single best thing you can do is to enable a lock screen so that only you can open and access it.
+Unlocking your phone may be in the form of a PIN number, a swipe pattern, or (if your phone offers it) face or fingerprint recognition.

 - For iPhones: In Settings go to Face ID & Passcode.